How to Get Closing Costs Waived: Top Strategies

 • Negotiating maximum seller concessions to cover closing costs

-Consider a Sale-Leaseback to Free Up Closing Cost Cash
+Consider a Sell and Stay Transaction to Free Up Closing Cost Cash

 To cover mortgage closing costs you can’t avoid, current homeowners can use the cash profits from the sale of their current home.
-With Truehold's sale-leaseback, you can sell your home in just 30-days and stay as a renter while you look for your perfect new place, navigate the purchase, and pack up to move.
+With Truehold's sell and stay transaction, you can sell your home in just 30-days and stay as a renter while you look for your perfect new place, navigate the purchase, and pack up to move.
 Your unlocked equity can help ease the financial strain of the move.
-With a landlord handling major repairs, property tax, and homeowners insurance, you can focus your resources on your new home search.
-After 6-months, you’re eligible to leave the lease for your new home.
+With a landlord handling essential repairs, property tax, and property insurance, you can focus your resources on your new home search.

-Ready to learn more about this sell-and-stay option?
-Call us today and connect with a Truehold Advisor.
+Ready to learn more about this sell and stay transaction?
+Call us today and connect with a Truehold Representative.

 Sources: